-Welcome to "My" Garden Tower Project.
-I've been worm farming for many years now and I've seen a lot of different ways to worm compost and garden but rarely have I seen a product that fulfills both needs at the same time.
+Welcome to Pauly's Garden Tower Project.
+I've been worm farming for many years now and I've seen a lot of different ways to worm compost and garden, but rarely have I seen a product that fulfills both needs at the same time.

 As a worm farmer and gardener I'm always thinking and looking for ways to be naturally efficient, effective, and as informative as possible.